vderic/gpdb-kite/README.md

   * `csv_header`: csv file with header line.
 Default is false.
   * `csv_nullstr`: csv NULL string.
 Default is empty string.

-The following parameters need to supplied while creating user mapping.

-  * `username`: Username to use when connecting to Postgres.
-  * `password`: Password to authenticate to the Postgres server with.

 Examples
 --------